MattWis/constant_listener/README.md

 If there is no key specified, a default key will be used, which was gotten from https://gist.github.com/alotaiba/1730160.
 There's a surprising amount of discussion on that page, some of it even useful.

   Sphinx:
 If you are using sphinx, you need profile to have "words" mapped to a list of possible outputs.

-  Wit.ai:
-Map 'wit_token' to a valid wit.ai token.
-(I use a server token, it might work with a client token.)

-It's worth noting that the way this currently uses [pywit](https://github.com/lextoumbourou/PyWit) is deprecated in favor of the [official API](https://github.com/wit-ai/pywit), which doesn't have the same structure.
+There also may be some additional setup.

 Usage:
 ```